What Dental Assistants Would Like to Say to Dental Hygienists

 “Your attitude makes me dread coming into work to do a job that I love.”

 I truly enjoy being a Dental Assistant.
 The energetic pace, patient interaction, and interesting procedures all make for an exciting career!
 But when you take my presence for granted, I feel undervalued and unappreciated.
 The worst part is that no one calls you out on it.
-Because the truth is that your production is much more valuable to the practice than my happiness.
-And while I agree that you have a very important job, I wish you’d acknowledge and appreciate the importance of mine too.
+Because the truth is, they feel that your production is much more valuable to the practice than my happiness.
+And while I agree that you have a very important job, I wish you’d acknowledge and appreciate the importance of mine.

 How to help Assistants and Hygienists work together